Stanglwirt fishing grounds

 Fishing at the Stanglwirt is an affair of the heart.
 That's why our river and rainbow trout, char, grayling, indigenous Tyrolean trout and Danube salmon may only be caught during the day between 5 a.m. and 10 p.m., using barbless hooks, and must then be released.
 Please also note the legally prescribed closed seasons for grayling (1 Jan - 15 May), river trout (1 Oct - 28 Feb) and brook char (1 Oct - 31 Mar).

-A day permit for the fishing grounds (only available to hotel guests) costs €50.00 + the one-off legally required annual local fisheries levy of €25.00
+A day permit for the fishing grounds (only available for hotel guests) costs €50.00 + the one-off legally required annual local fisheries levy of €25.00

 Our fly fishing courses